kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 }
 ```

-What we're hoping from these configuration APIs is that they're obvious enough to feel trivial.
+What we're hoping from these configuration APIs is that they're obvious enough to feel trivial
-They're modelled to imitate the GraphQL resolvers that are found on the backend.
-Personally, I
+and intuitive.
+They're modelled to imitate the GraphQL resolvers that are found in API code.
-feel that having configurations for keys, resolvers, and updaters on the cache that all seem
+Personally, I feel that having configurations for keys, resolvers, and updaters on the cache,
-related and inituitive is a big win from an API design standpoint.
-They each represent a
+that all seem similarly structured and used, is a big win from an API design standpoint.
-_specific step_ in the traversal and caching process.
+They each represent a _specific step_ in the traversal and caching process.

-We also early on made the decision to keep these configuration options centralised.
+We also early on made the decision to **keep all configuration options centralised**.
 These
-options represent how data is cached and closely represent the application data as the API
+options represent how data is cached and altered, and closely represent the application data
-presents it.
-By keeping this configuration central and closely related to the schema, rather
+as the API presents it to us.
+By keeping this configuration central and closely related to
-than queries or the UI, the cache **imitates the API** ever more closely.
+the schema, rather than queries or the UI, the cache **imitates the API** ever more closely.

 ### Doing better with more information.

-As we can see, a normalised cache can do a lot with just the bare minimum of type information,
+As we can see, a normalised cache can do a lot with just the bare minimum of type information —
 the `__typename` fields.
 So it's worth asking at this point whether we can do any better given
 that GraphQL has a whole schema worth of information about its data graph.
 What can we do if
 we give Graphcache, say, the entire schema?